Nurse 3D: Reception

+Metacritic, which uses a weighted average, assigned the film a score of 29 out of 100, based on seven critics, indicating "generally unfavorable" reviews.

 Frank Scheck of The Hollywood Reporter criticized the direction and script writing, "Director Doug Aarniokoski and co-screenwriter David Loughery fail to infuse the overly familiar elements with the necessary dark humor".
 Neil Genzlinger of The New York Times commented "doesn't have any of the wit that a film like this needs to give it campy coolness".
 Peter Sobczynski of RogerEbert.com gave the film a positive review rating it two and a half stars writing, "It is ridiculously lurid trash from start to finish and anyone trying to argue otherwise is as crazy as its central character.
 However, while its aim may be low throughout, it at least comes close to consistently hitting its targets".
 The Village Voice gave a negative review, opining that it "never truly embrace[d]" its "B-movie trashiness".

 Rod Lott from the Oklahoma Gazette called the film "a modern-day exploitation film with first-rate production values".
 He went on to say, "it looks slick and operates even slicker, and the gorier it got, the more of a ball this viewer had".
 Shock Till You Drop remarked that while they could understand why people would not like the film, it would have a solid appeal for "Those very special people out there with very special tastes that embrace 'the awful' and know how to have a little bit of fun."
 Fearnets Scott Weinberg also echoed this sentiment, saying that the film was "nothing resembling a deep, intellectual, or insightful horror flick" but that it was "however, quite a bit of good, gruesome fun if you enjoy 'body count' horror combined with a basic but serviceable plot yanked straight out of Single White Female."